AllenSWDB/allenswdb.github.io/databook/physiology/stimuli/dynamic-foraging/dynamic-foraging-data.md

   name: ctlut
 ---

-# Acessing Dynamic Foraging data
+# Accessing Dynamic Foraging data

 The Dynamic foraging task is being used to study and model decision making, and is being combined with other modalities of physiology data including electrophysiology and fiber photometry to explore how neurons, networks, and neuromodulators are involved in the task.